edinburgh-napier/set09121/labs/lab1/repo_setup.md

 Are you using ssh keys?
 You should be.

-If you haven't installed Git on your pc yet, \url{git-scm.com/downloads}
+If you haven't installed Git on your pc yet, [go here](https://git-scm.com/downloads)

 Open a cmd (or git-bash) window somewhere (desktop is best).
 Now clone your repo down